ropensci/RNeXML/inst/doc/pubs/manuscript.md

 ### Publishing NeXML files from R

-Data archiving is increasingly required by journals in evolutionary biology and biodiversity [e.g. @Whitlock2011].
-The burden of preparing and submitting properly annotated data to archives continues to be a significant barrier [Tenopir et al. 2011, Stodden 2013], and many phylogenetic trees upon which studies are based are inaccessible or lost to the research community [Drew et al 2013].  `RNeXML` seeks to lower these barriers by providing functions to immediately archive NeXML files in scientific repositories.
+Data archiving is increasingly required by journals in evolutionary biology and biodiversity (e.g. [Whitlock2011]).
+The burden of preparing and submitting properly annotated data to archives continues to be a significant barrier ([Tenopir et al. 2011], [Stodden 2010]), and many phylogenetic trees upon which studies are based are inaccessible or lost to the research community [Drew et al 2013].  `RNeXML` seeks to lower these barriers by providing functions to immediately archive NeXML files in scientific repositories.